 Acronyms and abbreviations mean nothing to readers who are unfamiliar with these terms.
 Expanding acronyms and abbreviations allows readers to learn their meaning.
 If you plan to use an acronym or abbreviation on a page, you should introduce the full text along with the abbreviation or acronym the first time you introduce it.
-You may also use the <abbr> HTML tag to expand abbreviations or acronyms.

 For more information on writing clearly and simply, please read the WebAIM article on writing

 Text resizing allows users with visual disabilities to increase the size of content on a website without using assistive technology, while allowing them to maintaining access to the content.
 Per the SF State Web Standards, users should be able to access content on a website when it is scaled up to 200%.

 The components in Drupal 8 are built to meet this standard, but the use of long headings or text in certain components might not be readable when the page is zoomed up to 200%.
 To ensure your website meets this standard, please test your pages by increasing the browser zoom to 200% and verify that all the text is readable and there's no loss in functionality.
 If you come across text that is not readable, please edit the affected component by shortening the text as necessary.